avine/formation-angular-base/Slides/05_components.md

 - Angular defines a precise syntax for these expressions
 - https://angular.io/guide/template-syntax#template-expressions
 - The syntax is the same that in JavaScript with some exceptions
-- All properties of the component are accessible directly
+- All public or protected properties of the component are accessible directly
 - An expression in template must not change the state of the application

 ```typescript